 - Add liver spread then continue to simmer for 15 more minutes.

-- Add tomato paste, bird’s eye chillies, capsicum and green peas then simmer for additional 15 minutes.
+- Add tomato paste, bird’s eye chillies and capsicum then simmer for additional 15 minutes.

-- Season with freshly ground pepper and salt.
-Top with the fried garlic.
+- Add the potatoes then season with freshly ground pepper and salt.
+Top with the fried garlic then serve